 I was 15 when I started to suspect I might be black.
 I’d left my home in Belize after spending all of my childhood in seclusion.
 For 14 years the only people I knew were my immediate family.
 I was home schooled in the rainforest.
-All the stories and books I’d read, like Cinderella, Treasure Island, and Lord of the Rings.
-I didn’t realize that I was any different.
+All the stories and books I’d read, like Cinderella, Treasure Island, and Lord of the Rings featured only white people.
+I had no reason to believe that I was any different.

 With so many other societal rules to learn, race was lost in the mix at first.
 I was exhausted just trying to learn vital social cues like small talk.

 If someone said, “Your binder stickers are cool”, I’d say, “I know”.
 Let’s just say I wasn’t a social butterfly.

 But little clues began to appear the more I settled in.
 Dots started becoming patterns and I started drawing the connecting lines.
 Kids would say things like, “ You’re black, but you’re classy”.

 They were meant as compliments, and at the time I was eager to hear a kind word, but I couldn’t shake this feeling that whatever it meant to be “black” wasn’t good.

 One day, my social studies teacher gave each of us a blank piece of paper and a box of crayons.
 His only instruction was to draw a human, no one specific.

 Everyone instinctively used the “peach” crayon when it was time to color the skin.